seangtkelley/seangtkelley.github.io/_posts/2019-01-07-asana-revisited.md

-To help retain our sanity, let's define colors for each semester for graphs.
+To help retain our sanity, let's define colors for each semester.

 ```python